 € 5.000,- powered by the Federal Province of Upper Austria - Department of Culture

-€ 2.000,- voucher powered by THE GRAND POST Audio Post Production for Film and TV
+€ 2.000,- voucher powered by THE GRAND POST - Audio & Picture Post Production

 CROSSING EUROPE Innovative Award - Local Artist